First Year Students

 - Final Exams: Students may have finals through the end of finals week.
 Avoid scheduling flights or family vacations before those dates.
 Times and dates of scheduled exams include common exams and exams based on class schedules.

 - Grades: Grades are determined by faculty according to the rubrics in their syllabi.
 Midterm grades are available for some courses and can be checked by students on myNU.
-At the end of each semester, student transcripts are sent to the student's preferred mailing address.
 Students may also log on to myNu to check their grades.

 - Student Recognition: At the end of each semester, students with a semester grade point average (GPA) of 3.25 are placed on the Dean’s List.
 To be eligible for the Dean’s List, a student must be registered for a minimum of 12 credit hours.
 We invite all the Dean's List recipients to a coffee with the dean each semester.